Dev-git-code/Sheet/AtoZ Sheet/Sliding window.md

 }
 ```

-- In the optimal solution, it says that there is not need to compute the maxFreq again, but I don't really understand why and also in a interview this will be very typical so, so leaving optimal for now.
+- In the optimal solution, it says that there is not need to compute the `maxFreq` again, but I don't really understand why and also in a interview this will be very typical , so leaving optimal for now.

+### 13.